2011 Tōhoku earthquake and tsunami: Tsunami

-An upthrust of 6 to 8 m along a 180 km-wide seabed at 60 km offshore from the east coast of Tōhoku resulted in a major tsunami that brought destruction along the Pacific coastline of Japan's northern islands.
+An upthrust of 6 to 8 m along a 180 km seabed at 60 km offshore from the east coast of Tōhoku resulted in a major tsunami that brought destruction along the Pacific coastline of Japan's northern islands.
 Thousands of people died and entire towns were devastated.
 The tsunami propagated throughout the Pacific Ocean region reaching the entire Pacific coast of North and South America from Alaska to Chile.
 Warnings were issued and evacuations were carried out in many countries bordering the Pacific.
 Although the tsunami affected many of these places, the heights of the waves were minor.
 Chile's Pacific coast, one of the farthest from Japan at about 17000 km away, was struck by waves 2 m high, compared with an estimated wave height of 38.9 m at Omoe peninsula, Miyako city, Japan.

 Japan

 The tsunami warning issued by the Japan Meteorological Agency was the most serious on its warning scale; it was rated as a "major tsunami", being at least 3 m high.
 The actual height prediction varied, the greatest being for Miyagi at 6 m high.
 The tsunami inundated a total area of approximately 561 km2 in Japan.